Mississippi governor calls Supreme Court oral arguments on state's restrictive abortion law 'a watershed moment in American history' - KESQ

 The justices “could consider potentially overturning Casey, which was the Planned Parenthood v.
 Casey case dating back to 1992, or they could overturn Roe v.
 Wade in 1973, and the commentary around the oral arguments on Wednesday certainly give people like me, who hope that they do both of those things, some reason for optimism,” the governor said.

-“But again, I’ve watched enough court cases to know that just because a particular judge or a particular justice is asking certain questions doesn’t mean that’s necessarily how they’re going to rule,” the governor added later, referring to the majority-conservative court.”
+“But again, I’ve watched enough court cases to know that just because a particular judge or a particular justice is asking certain questions doesn’t mean that’s necessarily how they’re going to rule,” he added.

-During oral arguments last week in the case concerning the Mississippi law, which bans abortion 15 weeks into a pregnancy, the justices appeared poised to uphold the law, which had been blocked by two federal courts that held it was contrary to Roe v.
+During oral arguments last week in the case concerning the Mississippi law, which bans abortion 15 weeks into a pregnancy, the 6-3 conservative majority court appeared poised to uphold the law, which had been blocked by two federal courts that held it was contrary to Roe v.
 Wade, the 1973 landmark Supreme Court decision legalizing abortion nationwide prior to viability.

+Reeves told Tapper he believes “the justices on the Supreme Court today could look at the Roe v.
+Wade case and come to the conclusion that the court just simply got it wrong in 1973,” adding that he thinks the issue of abortion access should be left up to individual states.

+“I just want to make sure everyone is clear that if Roe v.
+Wade is overturned, that doesn’t mean no one in America is going to have access — although that might make people like me happy — but what it does mean is that all 50 states, the laboratories of democracy, are going to have the ability to enact their own laws with respect to abortion,” he said.
+“And I think that’s the way it should be in America.”

 The-CNN-Wire